Denodo Standard for GCP 8.0 Quick Start Guide

 The Design Studio provides a web interface to the developers to create data sources, base views, derived views, publish web services, etc.

-The URL of the Design Studio Web Tool follows the pattern:
+Then use a supported browser to point to the following URL of the Design Studio Web Tool following the pattern:

 Where <vm_ip> is the IP address or DNS name for the Denodo Standard VDP virtual machine in the deployment.